aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
+      delete      Delete one or multiple PROFILES.
-      delete      Delete PROFILES (names, separated by spaces) from the aiida... list        Displays list of all available profiles. setdefault  Set PROFILE as the default profile. show        Show details for PROFILE or, when not specified, the default...
+      list        Displays list of all available profiles. setdefault  Set PROFILE as the default profile. show        Show details for PROFILE.

 .. _verdi_quicksetup: